Chieti - Cathedral, interior

 The Province also includes a large part of the Majella Massif (9,163 ft), the second-highest mountain in the Apennine Mountains.

 The major rivers are the Alento, the Aterno-Pescara, the Aventino, the Sangro, the Sinello and the Trigno.

-Most of the terrain is covered with woods, including in the natural reserves that safeguard the area's natural patrimony.
+Most of the terrain is covered with woods, including in the reserves that safeguard the area's natural patrimony.

 The Teatine coastline is called the Costa dei Trabocchi because of the trabocchi, picturesque wooden fishing installations that line the coast.
-The shoreline is characterized by an alternation of low and sandy or pebbly beaches, and high rocky cliffs that gently slope into the sea.
+The shoreline is characterized by an alternation of low and sandy or pebbly beaches, and high, rocky cliffs that gently slope into the sea.

 Chieti is the fourth municipality in Abruzzo for number of inhabitants, and over time it has been dominated by the Angioini family, the Aragonesi family and the French, in the 19th Century.
-It stands on a hill which separates the Aterno-Pescara waters from those of Alento.
+It stands on a hill that separates the Aterno-Pescara waters from those of Alento.
 The city consists of two parts: Chieti Alta (the higher part) including the old city center, and Chieti Scalo (the newest part), including the university campus.

-The Cathedral of San Giustino is the biggest and most important church in town.
+The Cathedral of San Giustino is the largest and most important church in town.
 The communal villa, a Neoclassical residence, hosts the National Archaeological Museum of Abruzzo.
 The frescoes, paintings and ceramics at the Museum of Art "Costantino Barbella," housed inside the Martinelli-Bianchi Palace and the Museum of Sacred Art of Ortona, are also impressive.